 Written Declaration

-Importers and manufacturers need to draft a written declaration only if it’s not clear whether the product is intended to come into contact with foodstuffs or not.
+Importers and manufacturers need to draft a written declaration for regenerated cellulose film intended for food contact, except when the product is, by its nature, clearly intended for this use.
 You can find information about the written declaration in Article 16(1) of Regulation (EC) No 1935/2004.

 This regulation sets specific requirements for active and intelligent FCMs meant to come into contact with food.